AnjayGoel/anjaygoel.github.io/src/content/post/WIP.md

   possible because of [Anycast routing](https://www.cloudflare.com/en-gb/learning/dns/what-is-anycast-dns/).
 Every resolver has the IP of these 13 root servers built-in.
 * You can change the authoritative server for your domain via your registrar.
-In fact, I can go to my cloudflare dashboard and create DNS records for "example.com", but it won't work because its registry is pointing to a different nameserver.
+In fact, I can go to my cloudflare dashboard and create DNS records for "example.com", but it won't work because the domain's registry is pointing to a different nameserver.

 <br>